dfbarrero/aiCourse/assignments/parameters/parameters.md

 python onemax-ga.py > output.csv 2> messages.txt
 ```

-If you are a pro user you can use `tee` to monitor the script outout while redirecting its output to a file:
+If you are a pro user you can use `tee` to monitor the script output while redirecting it to a file:

 ```
 python onemax-ga.py | tee output.csv